 Now that you own a Vespa, the next step is to make sure it doesn’t get stolen.
 Vespa is a popular scooter brand and a favorite among thieves.
 We always make sure that we get the best heavy-duty chain lock so we can leave our Vespas safely behind.

 A heavy chain together with a lock that guarantees certain security (so call Accredited products) is actually crucial for any Vespa.
 Popular quality locks are for instance Kryptonite, Mammoth, and Abus.
-There are other alternative locks that are more convenient to use, however, these locks should only be used as an addition to a heavy-duty chain lock.
+There are other alternative locks (which we will explain at the end of this article) that are more convenient to use, however, these locks should only be used as an addition to a heavy-duty chain lock.

 So while the heavy-duty chain lock is the best way to lock your Vespa it is still essential to know how to lock your Vespa properly.
 Thieves are always on the lookout and you will make their life more difficult if you consider the following 9 tips.

-1 Choose a correct place to park your Vespa
+1 Choose the correct place to park your Vespa

 Obviously, the best place to park your Vespa is out of sight.
 A garage or a shed is the ideal place.
 Unfortunately, even then it is not 100% guaranteed that it will not be stolen.
 Make sure you still lock your Vespa properly once parked indoors with a heavy-duty chain lock, preferably securely fixed on ground- or wall anchor.
-In our case, we had more Vespas so at the end of the day we would park them closely together and connect them with heavy-duty locks.
+In our case, we had more Vespas so at the end of the day we would park them closely together and connect them with heavy-duty locks such as this one which is sold online.

 It sounds silly to fix your Vespa onto something when it is parked indoors.
 But you will be surprised.
 Our neighbors always parked their Vespa inside the communal garage box.
 Somehow thieves managed to enter the area and the Vespa was pushed straight into a van.